LafayetteCollegeLibraries/purefood/maps/margarine-exports.md

 and The Netherlands by the early twentieth century.
 As with shipments of raw oleo oil, notable trends include a change in destination into the early 1900s to include expanding markets in Asia, Central America, South America, and Africa.
-Full data sets of the flow paths listing individual nations and quantities are [here](/notes).

 ---